logo

 Material Selection and Design

-In choosing construction materials for projects such as bridges and buildings, engineers must know how the materials react when subjected to large compressive forces.
-As an example, in constructing concrete pillars of bridges, it's important to know the compressive strength of the concrete so that it may withstand the load of the bridge and traffic.
+When selecting materials for construction, such as bridges and buildings, engineers must understand how materials will behave under large compressive forces.
+For instance, when designing concrete columns for bridges, it is necessary to consider the compressive strength of concrete so that it can support the load of the bridge and the traffic load above it.

 Quality Control and Assurance

-Compression testing is employed by manufacturers to determine if the materials and products are compliant with industry standards and specifications to avoid failure while in storage, handling, transportation, or application.
-For instance, in the automobile sector, compression tests are employed to test the strength of materials applied in engine parts, structural components, and other major components.
+Compression tests are performed by manufacturers to ensure materials and/or products meet industrial standards and specifications to reduce the possibility of failure during storage, handling, shipping, or use.
+As an example, compression tests are employed in the automotive industry to determine the compressive strength of materials used in engine parts, structural components, and other critical applications.

 Research and Development